A local iconic eatery is closed, for now, as family members take care of those who started it all in 1961.

-Kenny Bass, son of Kenneth and Nancy Bass, says it is the well-being of his parents that lead to the closing of the popular restaurant.
+Kenny Bass, son of Kenneth and Nancy Bass, said it is the health of his parents that lead to the closing of the popular restaurant.

 “We are focused on caring for them right now.
 They focused on us all these years, now it’s our turn,” he notes.

-It was common for his parents to get up at 6 a.m. to go to work at the restaurant and not get home until 10:30 at night.
+It was common for his parents to get up at 6 a.m. to go to work at the restaurant and not get home until 10:30 p.m.

 Well-wishers offer words of support and prayer to Kenny Bass and other family members posting on the Facebook feed.

-"I have known Mr. Bass and Mrs. Nancy all my life and am blessed to have had the opportunity to have enjoyed many meals at the restaurant as well as the privilege of knowing this wonderful couple that gave so much of themselves for our community," said Vanassa Pitman.
-"Our thoughts and prayers are with them as well as their children and grandchildren.
+“I have known Mr. Bass and Mrs. Nancy all my life and am blessed to have had the opportunity to have enjoyed many meals at the restaurant as well as the privilege of knowing this wonderful couple that gave so much of themselves for our community,” Vanassa Pitman said.
+“Our thoughts and prayers are with them as well as their children and grandchildren.

 “Yes, we also pray that if it is God’s will that the restaurant can reopen and the legacy continue.”

-"Its home cooking like mama use to cook," said Nancy Bass (in a previous interview) about her restaurant, which featured daily specials like meatloaf, baked chicken and dressing just to name a few, but everyday one of the specials is fried chicken.
+“It’s home cooking like mama use to cook,” Nancy Bass said previously about her restaurant, which ¬featured daily specials such as meatloaf, baked chicken and dressing just to name a few.
+Fried chicken was a special every day.

 Local will tell you Bass’s has been more than just the corner cafe, it could be considered an institution to those who grew up in around Milton and the northern part of Santa Rosa County.

-"There is no other place like it," said Mike Gibson who has been coming to Bass's since he was a kid.
-"The food is the same as always.
-You know when you come here you are going to get a real good home cooked meal."
+“There is no other place like it,” said Mike Gibson, who has been coming to Bass’s since he was a child.
+“The food is the same as always.
+You know when you come here you are going to get a real good home cooked meal.”

-"This is just a great part of our community and the atmosphere is awesome," Gibson told the Press Gazette.
+“This is just a great part of our community and the atmosphere is awesome,” Gibson said.

-Bass says it has not been decided if the restaurant will reopen.
-"If it were up to them, it would be open now."
+Bass said it has not been decided if the restaurant will reopen.
+“If it were up to them, it would be open now.”